jiny2001/dcscn-super-resolution/README.md

 ## Data augmentation

 To get a better performance, data augmentation is needed.
 You can use **augmentation.py** to build an augmented dataset.
 The arg, augment_level = 4, means it will add right-left, top-bottom and right-left and top-bottom fillped images to make 4 times bigger dataset.
-And there **ynag91_4** directory will be generated as an augmented dataset.
+And there **yang91_4** directory will be generated as an augmented dataset.

+To have better model, you should use larger training data like (BSD200 + Yang91) dataset.

 ```
 # build 4x augmented dataset for yang91 dataset (will add flipped images)